Georges Dumitresco: Early life, Romania (1922–1969)

-Life in Switzerland (1969 - 2008)
+Life in Switzerland (1969–2008)

 On September 13, 1969, Georges Dumitresco left Romania and settled in Switzerland.
 He initially practiced medicine in Valais before moving to Yverdon, where he worked as a doctor for the Paillard company.
 He later established a private medical practice in Vallorbe at the invitation of the local council.

-A medical doctor and a versatile artist, Georges Dumitresco contributed articles on health topics to the daily newspaper Le Nouvelliste and also illustrated the paper and its articles.
+A medical doctor and an artist, Georges Dumitresco contributed articles on health topics to the daily newspaper Le Nouvelliste and also illustrated the paper and its articles.

 While living abroad, Georges Dumitresco continued to promote Romanian culture and tradition.
 He founded the "Jura Artistique" organization in Vallorbe in 1978.
 The group, which continues to be active, serves as a platform for both local Swiss artists and Romanian artists living in exile.

 Over the course of his artistic career, Georges Dumitresco was a regular participant in twenty annual exhibitions and held solo exhibitions in both Switzerland and Romania.
 His art was also displayed in collective exhibitions in several countries, including France, Italy, Belgium, Spain, the United States and Lebanon.
 Georges Dumitresco donated many of his paintings to embassies, churches, and museums throughout Europe, while other artworks were acquired by private art collectors, financial institutions, and various businesses.

 Georges Dumitresco died in Lausanne, on 21 October 2008.